Ilya114/Box64Droid/README.md

 # What is Box4Droid?

-Box4Droid is a simple shell script that allows you to run Box86 on your Android using Termux and Termux-x11 as x11 display.
+Box4Droid is a script that automates the installation of a preconfigured Rootfs with Box86 and Wine 7.1 installed.

 # How to install?